EricZinda/Perplexity/backlog.md

             - We'd have to collect all the solutions

 Code cleanup:
+- Finish removing combinatorics since it simply fails for a lot of cases and complicates the code
 - redo all the noun() type predications to properly return notathing and look like match_all_n_concepts
 - Rename lineage something like disjunction
 - Alternative Implementation for have_v_1_present and _order_v_1_past